Seraphin-/ctf/irisctf2023/aes-bad-256.md

     return AES.encrypt(data)
 ```

-In order to decrypt, the permutation is just reversed.
+In order to decrypt, the permutation is reversed knowing the key.

 In effect, this means that the Nth block of the encrypted data corresponds to all the K[N]th bytes of plaintext in each block.
 This basically transposes the data and then shuffles the blocks.